Educating English Learners (ELs)

 NOTE: Students from Puerto Rico are not considered "immigrants" under Title III.

-Pennsylvania defines a "significant increase" as an increase of 10% and at least 20 students from the average of the past 2 years.
+Pennsylvania defines a "significant increase" as an increase of 10% and at least 10 students more than the average number of the past two years.

 Immigrant grant funding must be held separately from other Title III funding.
 The two must not be comingled.